Site logo

 2. Fell pony

 Fell ponies are sturdy and hardy, coming from the mountainous regions of England.
-They’re not very tall, but they’re strong, built to handle tough landscapes.
+They’re not tall, but they’re strong, built to handle tough landscapes.

-Their coats are thick and often very dark, helping them stay warm.
+Their coats are thick and often dark, helping them stay warm.
 Despite their size, they’re known for being reliable and having a friendly nature.

 3. Dales pony